razor-network/docs-v2/docs/stake/testnet.md

 Docker: You can find more information about installing docker [here](https://docs.docker.com/engine/install/).

-Razor-Go(github): You can download the Razor-go:1.0.7-alpha from [here](https://github.com/razor-network/oracle-node/releases/tag/v1.0.7-alpha).
+Oracle-Node(github): You can download the Razor-go:1.0.7-alpha from [here](https://github.com/razor-network/oracle-node/releases/tag/v1.0.7-alpha).

 You can download the docker image of Razor-go:1.0.7-alpha from [here](https://hub.docker.com/layers/razornetwork/razor-go/v1.0.7-alpha/images/sha256-ad9560ae3b8dd657d8bd6a1db03bdfcfc4473bd9607f2b4e35066bbb52a68175?context=explore).